sunba23/sunba.dev/README.md

 - GitHub Actions for CI/CD, as well as optional locally hosted Jenkins.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT/X11 License - see the [LICENSE](LICENSE) file for details.